 Playing Ren’Py Visual Novels Under Linux

 There are several different places to acquire Ren’Py Visual Novels.
-If you’re using renai.us to find them, then make sure that you select the links that read Linux.
-Most visual novels found on other sites have Windows, Linux and OS X executables all together in the same package.
-Once you have an archive and are sure it doesn’t contain malware, move it to the location that you’d like with Nautilus or another Linux file manager.
-More than likely it can be found in the ~/Downloads directory for the moment.
+If you’re using renai.us to find them, ensure you select the links labeled ‘Linux’.
+Most visual novels available on other sites have Windows, Linux, and OS X executables bundled together in the same package.
+Once you obtain an archive—making certain it doesn’t contain malware—move it to your preferred location using Nautilus or another Linux file manager.
+The file will likely be located in the ‘~/Downloads’ directory initially.

-You may get a window asking you whether you’d like to Execute.
-As long as you’ve done a malware scan on the archive in the first place, then selecting Execute is probably safe.
-If there are any .exe files or anything else intended for another operating system, then it’s safe to ignore this.
-Eventually, you should get a window with a menu customized for that particular visual novel.
+You might get a window asking you if you’d like to execute it.
+As long as you have conducted a malware scan on the archive initially, selecting ‘Execute’ is likely safe.
+If there are any .exe files or any other files intended for a different operating system, then it’s safe to ignore this.
+Eventually, you should see a window with a menu customized for that particular visual novel.

-Depending on your configuration, the window might have controls around it or it might not, and it might default to full screen instead.
-Click on “Customize Your Experience,” “Options” or whatever other third setting the window gives you to control this setting.
+Depending on your configuration, the window may include controls or it may not, and it may default to full-screen mode.
+To control this setting, click on “Customize Your Experience”, “Options”, or whichever third setting the window provides.

 You can simply switch between the window and full screen settings as desired.
 You can also configure a Joystick or gamepad if you have one here.
 Once you’re happy with your settings, select the first back option and then select the first option.
 While not all games have sound and music, you should see vibrant Japanese anime-inspired images if the video is working correctly.